techidaily/site-games-able/source/_posts/deciphering-gamings-meta-meaning-and-adherence.md

  This shift of behavior will become the game's "meta."
 This will stay true until the Wizard is "nerfed" (decreased in power) or the Rogue is "buffed" (increased in power) to stabilize the meta.

  Metas aren't just limited to games with inherently unequal dynamics like video games with different character classes.
 They can affect games where both sides are on equal standing.
 The game of chess gives both sides the same amount of pieces, yet there is still a meta surrounding the best openers and counter-openers.
-And a lot of[apps that teach people chess](https://www.makeuseof.com/best-apps-learning-chess-phone-ios-android/) will educate players on what these meta-based moves are.
-Metas are found in all manner of games, even[dungeon masters have to be guard against player metagaming](https://gamerant.com/dungeons-dragons-5e-stop-metagaming/) overpowering the fun of their Dungeons & Dragons sessions.
+And a lot of [apps that teach people chess](https://www.makeuseof.com/best-apps-learning-chess-phone-ios-android/) will educate players on what these meta-based moves are.
+Metas are found in all manner of games, even [dungeon masters have to be guard against player metagaming](https://gamerant.com/dungeons-dragons-5e-stop-metagaming/) overpowering the fun of their Dungeons & Dragons sessions.

  At this point, you might be curious where the term meta came from.
 People sometimes claim that "meta" is an acronym, standing for "most efficient tactic available."
 There's no evidence of that, though it is a clever example of a "backronym," where people retroactively turn a word into an acronym.
 Instead, the term likely stemmed from the existing word "meta," which means something that refers to itself.
 This is because the meta is essentially a game based on a game, where strategies and tactics are devised before a round even starts.